jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 ```

 We're going to need the client in two tasks, so we'll wrap it in an `Arc` to allow it to be
 `clone()`d.
 The methods on `Client` are `&self` allowing concurrent usage.
-Note that this is still
+Note that the EtherCrab
-safe as the EtherCrab internals are designed with this in mind.
+internals are designed to be threadsafe.

 ```rust
 let client = Arc::new(client);
 ```

-Now we'll initialise the EtherCAT network. `client.init()` (or `client.init_single_group()` if you
+Now we'll initialise the EtherCAT network. `client.init()` will assign addresses to each device,
-prefer) will assign addresses to each device, read their EEPROM configurations and set up the sync
+read their EEPROM configurations and set up the sync managers and FMMUs ready for configuration and
-managers and FMMUs ready for configuration and communication.
+communication.

-`init()` takes a closure that must return a reference to a group the current device must be added
+`init()` takes a closure that must return a reference to a group the current device will be added
 to.
-In this example, we match on the device name but other identifiers could be used, or other
+In this example, we match on the device name but other identifiers or application-specific logic
-application-specific logic.
+could be used.

 Once `init` returns, we will have two groups with all devices in `PRE-OP` state.